Ladislav92/Mine-Field-Alarm-Android/CONTRIBUTING.md

 Minefield alarm is pretty new project.
 As I am new to open source and working on project with more people ANY help or suggestion would be nice.
 As the time passes I will try to upgrade this file and make it more and more detail.

-# What hould I knoe before I get started?
+# What should I know before I get started?

 Our [discord](https://discord.gg/b4EDUDs) discord server.